Bedworth railway station: Original station

 The original Bedworth station operated between 1850 and 1965.
-The London and North Western Railway (LNWR) opened the station, along with the Coventry to Nuneaton Line on 12 September 1850.
+The London and North Western Railway (LNWR) opened the station, along with the Coventry to Nuneaton line on 12 September 1850.
+The station building was rebuilt some time between 1912 and 1923.

-On 18 January 1965 British Railways (BR) withdrew passenger services from the line and closed Bedworth station, along with all of the other intermediate stations on the line.
+On 18 January 1965, British Railways (BR) withdrew passenger services from the line and closed Bedworth station, along with all of the other intermediate stations on the line.